What I study

 My postdoctoral research studies social activism in response to immigration detention in Canada.
 I focus on contestations over state practices of border control – such as who should or should not be detained, how they should be detained, and for how long – in order to understand the boundary-making work that activists perform through their anti-detention advocacy efforts.
 I ask how activists’ efforts both shape and are shaped by gendered and racialized understandings of national membership.

-My doctoral research investigated activism in response to border enforcement within schools and women’s shelters in Toronto between 2006 to 2015.
+My doctoral research investigated migrant rights activism in response to border enforcement within schools and women’s shelters in Toronto between 2006 to 2015.
 My project showed postnational understandings of citizenship being mobilized by anti-border activists, which drew important attention to the structural violence produced through deportation practices as well as their gendered and racializing effects.
-The findings were significant given that postnationalism as a field of study has received little attention since the theory first emerged in the 1990s.
+My work thus critically engages with questions of postnationalism, state power, and migrant activism, at a time when postnational theory is seeing a modest resurgence among migration scholars concerned with the securitization of borders across the global north.

 Abji, Salina.
 2013.
 “Post-nationalism re-considered: a case study of the ‘No One Is Illegal’ movement in Canada.”
 Citizenship Studies, 17 (3-4): 322-338.